KosinskiLab/pyTME/doc/quickstart/preprocessing/filters.rst

 Spectral Whitening
 ^^^^^^^^^^^^^^^^^^

 Spectral whitening normalizes each frequency by dividing the amplitude of each frequency by its magnitude.
-This can bring out subtle features that might be overshadowed otherwise.
-Spectral Whitening is particulary useful when analyzing large heterogeneous datasets, because the assumptions made are fairly weak.
-Although not specific to cryogenic electron microscopy, spectral whitening is a fairly popular [2]_ [3]_ approach and graphically explained `here <https://github.com/ZauggGroup/DeePiCt/blob/main/spectrum_filter/tomo-matcher.svg>`_.
+This can bring out subtle features that might be overshadowed otherwise, but at a risk of amplifying noise.
+Spectral whitening is graphically explained `here <https://github.com/ZauggGroup/DeePiCt/blob/main/spectrum_filter/tomo-matcher.svg>`_ [2]_ [3]_.

 .. plot::